Kirby Malone

-Kirby S. "Punk" Malone was a college football player and coach.
+Kirby Smith "Punk" Malone (May 14, 1891 - March 1, 1951) was a college football player, coach, and coal salesman.

 University of Georgia

 Malone was a prominent guard and tackle for the Georgia Bulldogs football team of the University of Georgia.
 He had come from Stone Mountain University School and weighed 185 pounds.

 1913

 In 1913, Malone was selected All-Southern.
 Bob McWhorter and David Paddock were teammates.

 Coaching career

 Malone was an assistant coach under Frank B. Anderson (1919) and Jogger Elcock (1920) at Oglethorpe University.